 The ant can win.

-Posted on April 4, 2013, in Al Delia, DHHS, Division of Medical Assistance, Harassment, Health Care Providers and Services, Injunctions, Legislation, MCO, Medicaid, Medicaid Appeals, Medicaid Eligibility, Medicaid Recipients, North Carolina, Personal Care Services and tagged Health care provider, Medicaid, North Carolina, Personal Care Services, United States Court of Appeals for the Fourth Circuit.
+Posted on April 4, 2013, in Division of Medical Assistance, Harassment, Health Care Providers and Services, Injunctions, Legislation, MCO, Medicaid, Medicaid Appeals, Medicaid Eligibility, Medicaid Recipients, NC DHHS, North Carolina, Personal Care Services and tagged Health care provider, Medicaid, North Carolina, Personal Care Services, United States Court of Appeals for the Fourth Circuit.
 Bookmark the permalink.
 Leave a comment.